 For a super fun Day of the Dead party activity, grab these sugar skull scratch art decorations!

-It’s easy for kids of any age to do.
+These are easy Day of the Dead kids crafts.
 Just grab the scratching tool and watch your sugar skull come to life!
 Kids love not knowing what colors are underneath the surface.

 Rock art is something fun to do with kids who love picking up rocks on nature walks.
 But, if you don’t already have your own rocks, don’t worry!
 This set comes with 4 large river rocks just waiting to be painted.

-You’ll also get a bunch of paints, brushes, dotting tools and a detailed instruction book.
+You’ll also get many paints, brushes, dotting tools, and a detailed instruction book.